quicwg/base-drafts/draft-ietf-quic-http.md

 All client-initiated bidirectional streams are used for HTTP requests and responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
-HTTP/QUIC does not use server-initiated bidirectional streams.
-The use of unidirectional streams is discussed in {{unidirectional-streams}}.
+In order to permit these streams to open, an HTTP/QUIC client SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_local`.
+An HTTP/QUIC server SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_remote` and `initial_max_bidi_streams`.

 These streams carry frames related to the request/response (see {{frames}}).
 When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_FRAME in
 {{http-error-codes}}).
 Streams which terminate abruptly may be reset at any point in the frame.

+HTTP/QUIC does not use server-initiated bidirectional streams.
+The use of unidirectional streams is discussed in {{unidirectional-streams}}.
+Both clients and servers SHOULD send a non-zero value for the QUIC transport parameter `initial_max_uni_streams`.

 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction.
 Requests and